-The field-work for the assessment of Visserspan was carried out over two days, 20 and 21 November 2018.
-This was not the ideal time for the study since the vegetation was still dry and the summer rains had not yet started to fall.
+The fieldwork for the assessment of Visserspan was carried out over two days, 20 and 21 November 2018.
+It was anticipated that this would be an acceptable time of the year (season) in which to carry out this study.
+As it happened, 2018 was a very dry year which made planning the survey very difficult.
+The vegetation was still dry since the summer rains had not yet started to fall.
+The first meaningful thunderstorm rain occurred at the time of the survey.
 Season of survey was therefore a moderate limitation since the majority of species could not be identified and the summer-growing herbs and forbs were not yet in evidence.
 However, the natural vegetation was satisfactorily characterized on the basis of dominant grasses that were positively identified.

 The study area was accessed using a 4x4 vehicle and on foot.
-The method used was a 'rapidassessment technique' in which site observations and numerous photographs were taken at randomly distributed waypoints.
+The method used was a 'rapid-assessment technique' in which site observations and numerous photographs were taken at randomly distributed waypoints.
 The survey tracks and waypoints are shown in Figure 7.